 It includes both counselling and psychotherapy.
-Counselling often refers to therapeutic work that deals with a specific issue and is generally short term, for example up to 12 sessions.
-Psychotherapy, on the other hand, usually refers to longer term work, where the client wishes to reflect on their life at a deeper level or work on more issues that impact them more generally.
+Counselling often refers to therapeutic work that deals with one specific issue and is generally short term, for example up to 12 sessions.
+Psychotherapy, on the other hand, usually refers to longer term work, where the client wishes to reflect on their life at a deeper level, or work on more issues, that impact them more widely.
 Both are forms of talking therapy and it is important to find the approach which best suits your current needs.

 The client also has a role.
-It takes courage to face your challenges or difficulties, and it can be hard work.
-But it can also be a very worthwhile and important investment in yourself and your life.
+It takes courage to face your challenges or difficulties, and to be curious about why you think and behave as you do.
+But it can also be an incredibly worthwhile, and important, investment in yourself and your life.

 ©2022 Caroline Fernando